Souryadeep/Leetcode/README.md

 I have tried to add in some other best practices such as memory management.
 Disclaimer: These do not neccesarily represent the most optimum solution.
 I am open to collaboration, and feel free to submit a pull request if you would like to contribute to the repo.

+## Usage

+Please see my documentation on installing gcc (compulsory) and other optional tools @ [Link](https://github.com/Souryadeep/k-r-exercise-solutions)

+Compiling the code on linux command line:

+	- For code with comments that mentions 'use with ...'
+		- gcc -g -Wall -I../include program.c otherCFiles.c -o test -l(pthread/m/..)
+		- -I../include is used to tell the compiler where the header files are
+		- otherCFiles will be in the src directory
+		- -l() is used to tell the linker to link a particular library, such as pthread, math (m) and so on
+		- -g is a debug flag, -Wall is to turn on warnings
+	- For code without the above comment
+		- gcc -g -Wall program.c -o test -l(pthread/m/...)

+Executing the code on linux command line:

+	- With valgrind
+		- valgrind --leak-check=yes ./test  <cmdlineoptions>
+	- Without valgrind
+		- ./test <cmdlineoptions>

 ## Table of Contents

 👷 *work in progress...*